 Evenly sprinkle it over the fruit topping to cover the top and then lightly press it into the filling.
 Again, this does take a little time and patience.

 Bake for approximately 30-35 minutes, until the crumble topping looks lightly golden in colour.
-Allow the slice to completely cool in the pan before refrigerating for about an hour.
-This will make the slice slightly firmer, which makes cutting it into pieces a lot easier.
+Allow the slice to completely cool in the pan before refrigerating it overnight.
+It’s very important that the slice is well chilled, as it makes cutting it into pieces a lot easier.
 Use a very sharp knife to cut the slice into 12 pieces.

 Store in a single later in an airtight container and keep in the refrigerator.